tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddARandomTrafficToScene/AddARandomTrafficSimulatorScript/index.md

 1. Setting Max Vehicle Count.

+    This parameter sets a limit on how many vehicles can be

-1. Add NPC Prefabs
+2. Add NPC Prefabs

     1. To do this click on the "+" sign and in the new list element at the bottom and click on the small icon on the right to select a prefab.

         <!-- <img src="add_npc_prefab1.gif" alt="Add npc list element gif" width="500"/> -->

-    1. Change to the `Assets` tab in the small windows that popped-up.
+    2. Change to the `Assets` tab in the small windows that popped-up.

         <!-- <img src="add_npc_prefab2.gif" alt="Select Assets tab gif" width="500"/> -->

-    1. Search for the Vehicle prefab you want to add, e.g. `Hatchback`.
+    3. Search for the Vehicle prefab you want to add, e.g. `Hatchback`.

         <!-- <img src="add_npc_prefab3.gif" alt="Search a prefab gif" width="500"/> -->